-Passengers board their train most frequently from Firenze Santa Maria Novella and travel around 1 mile (s) / 1 km from the city centre to this train station.
+Passengers booking this route most frequently board their trains from Firenze Santa Maria Novella and need to travel around 1.2 miles (2 km) from the city centre to get to this train station.

-Passengers travelling this route most often arrive at Venezia Mestre and need to travel approximately 5 mile (s) / 8 km from the train station to the city centre in Venice.
+Passengers arriving in Venice most often arrive at Venezia Mestre and need to travel around 5.6 miles (9.1 km) from this train station to the city centre.

 Here are some other resources that might have the information you need